aimeemikaelac/ecen5033_concurrent_programming/README.md

 # ecen5033_concurrent_programming
 Code from ECEN 5033

-Some code used for the project was taken from the yanc SDN controller, available at: https://github.com/ngn-colorado/yanc
+Some code used for the project was taken from the yanc SDN controller, specifically the schemafs.c file, available at: https://github.com/ngn-colorado/yanc